raghusince1998/raghusince1998/README.md

 - **HRMS with Janus WebRTC:**
   Integrated Janus WebRTC into a Human Resource Management System for real-time, modern communication.

+- **Sappunchin – Secure Login Automation:**
+  Built a secure login automation platform using **Node.js**, **Express**, and **Puppeteer**.
+Sappunchin automates web login flows, manages cookies and sessions, supports SSL certificates, and handles multiple concurrent sessions with Puppeteer Cluster.
+Equipped with structured logging, EJS templating, and environment-based configurability, it provides a reusable and scalable approach to secure session automation.

 - **Comprehensive DevOps Pipelines & Automated Deployments:**
   Automated cloud infrastructure and application deployments using AWS services and **GitHub Actions**—including building CI/CD pipelines that deploy code directly to servers for seamless, reliable delivery.